-The evaluation team may comprise staff from UK SBS and the Contracting Authority and any specific external stakeholders the Contracting Authority deems required.
+The evaluation team may comprise staff from UK SBS, and the Contracting Authority ----- and any specific external stakeholders the Contracting Authority deems required.
 After evaluation the scores will be finalised by performing a calculation to identify (at question level) the mean average of all evaluators (Example - a question is scored by three evaluators and judged as scoring 5, 5 and 6.
-These scores will be added together and divided by the number of evaluators to produce the final score of 5.33 ($5+5+6=16\div 3=5.33$)
+These scores will be added together and divided by the number of evaluators to produce the final score of 5.33 ($5+5+6=16\div3=5.33$)

 Pass / fail criteria

 Questionnaire Q No. Question subject

 Commercial SEL1.2 Employment breaches/ Equality

 Commercial FOI1.1 Freedom of Information Exemptions

 Commercial AW1.1 Form of Bid

 Commercial AW1.3 Certificate of Bona Fide Bid

 Commercial AW3.1 Validation check

+Commercial AW4.1 Contract Terms Part one

+Commercial AW4.2 Contract Terms Part two

+Quality AW6.1 Compliance to the Specification

 Commercial SEL3.11 Compliance to Section 54 of the Modern Slavery Act

-Commercial AW4.1 Contract Terms Part 1

-Commercial AW4.2 Contract Terms Part 2

-Quality AW6.1 Compliance to the Specification

-Quality AW6.2 Variable Bids
+Price AW5.1 Maximum Budget

 - - Invitation to Quote - received on time within e-sourcing tool